 The influence of road transport upon the distribution of industry and population.
-Other social and economic consequences of the recent growth of road transport, with special reference to sparsely populated areas and Greater London.
+Other social and economic consequences of the recent growth of road transport, with special reference to sparsely populated areas and Greater London

-BOOKS RECOMMENDED.-Brunner, The Problem of Motor Transport; Fenelon, The Economics of Road Transport; Pilcher, Road Passenger Transport; Chester, Public Control of Road Passenger Transport; McLean, Motor Transport Costs and Charges; Ponsonby, Freight Charges by Road (Economic Journal, March, 1938); The New Conditions of Entry into the Road Haulage Business Economica, May, 1937); Grupp, Economics of Motor Transportation; S. and B. Webb, The Story of the King's Highway; H. Watson, Street Traffic Flow; The First, Second and Final (Chaps. iii-iv) Reports of the Royal Commission on Transport; Report of the Conference on Rail and Road Transport, 1932; Report of Transport Advisory Council on Service and Rates; The Annual Reports of the Traffic Commissioners.
+BOOKS RECOMMENDED.-Brunner, The Problem of Motor Transport; McLean, Motor Transport Costs and Charges; Fenelon, The Economics of Road Transport; Meyrick-Jones, Commerical Motor Transport; Mason, The Street Railway in Massachusetts; S. and B. Webb, The Story of the King's Highway; H. Watson, Street Traffic Flow; Chester, Public Control of Road Passenger Transport; Maxwell, The Law relating to Carriers' Licences; The Second and Final (Chaps. iii-iv) Reports of the Royal Commission on Transport; Report of the Conference on Rail and Road Transport, 1932.
+Annual Reports of the Traffic Commissioners.
+Students will be referred to other sources during the course.

 532. (e) A. Transport and Storage of Commodities of a Perishable Character.
 Students take this subject in connection with General Transport in B.Com., Group B, and will attend five tutorial classes to be held fortnightly by Dr. Shanahan in the Michaelmas Term on Thursdays at 6.0 p.m., beginning M.T.
-13th October.
+14th October.

-These classes are strictly limited to re ar students who have paid the composition fee for the B.Com.
+These classes are strictly limited to regular students who have paid the composition fee for the B.Com.

 533. (e) s.
 Railway Accounts.
 Mr. Rowland.
 Ten lectures, Lent Term.
 Thursdays, 7-8, beginning L.T.
-12th January.
+13th January.